sargent88/DevMountainLessons/week2/day1/notes.md

 if the two elments are right next to each other, this will allow you to give a specfic styling to the space between (ie, maybe you want to drop a border in)

 X > Y
-Any Y item nested inside X item will be given this stylessddddddddd
+Any Y item nested inside X item will be given this styles

 Flex is a super powerful tool for spacing items within a container - FREAKING USE IT NEXT TIME THEY HAVE ONE OF THESE RIDICULOUS ASSIGNMENTS.

-Some good examples are in the 'wideOpen' doc that I just worked with
+Some good examples are in the 'wideOpen' doc that I just worked with, also JS Bin 5

 *Second LECTURE*